noahskorner/kaizen/apps/blog/src/articles/build-custom-ai-assistants-for-free-with-ollama/article.md

 ## 3. Make a request to the Ollama API

-Ollama provides a simple API to interact with your custom AI assistants.
+Ollama provides a simple REST API to interact with your custom AI assistants.
 Let's make a request to the API to generate prisma models for us.

 ```bash
 curl http://localhost:11434/api/generate -d '{